NREL/wind-hybrid-open-controller/docs/interfaces.md

 organize into a dictionary that the calling controller can utilize.
 Optionally, receives a large dictionary (for example, the Hercules `main_dict`), from which useable measurements can be extracted/repackaged for easy use in the controller.
-- `check_setpoints()`: Check that the keys in `setpoints_dict` are viable for the receiving plant.
+- `check_controls()`: Check that the keys in `controls_dict` are viable for the receiving plant.
-- `send_setpoints()`: Send setpoints to the simulation assets.
-Setpoints are created as specific keyword arguements, which match those setpoints generated by the calling controller.
-Optionally, receives a large dictionary (for example, the Hercules `main_dict`), which can be written to and returned with setpoints as needed.
+- `send_controls()`: Send controls to the simulation assets.
+Controls are created as specific keyword arguements, which match those controls generated by the calling controller.
+Optionally, receives a large dictionary (for example, the Hercules `main_dict`), which can be written to and returned with controls as needed.

 These methods will all be called in the `step()` method of `ControllerBase`.